eissapk/olum/docs/Register-Component.md

   }
 </style>
 ```
-* You will realize that we imported child component and passed it in `components` object in `data` method, also we added the child markup placeholder as a tag `<Child />` and that's it!
+* You will realize that we imported child component and added the child markup placeholder as a tag `<Child />` and that's it!
 * Also we added `.js` instead of `.html` when importing child component that's because all components/views will be compiled from `HTML` file to `Javascript` file